kpn-dsh/dsh-cli/docs/publish.md

 This page is targeted at developers who wish to publish the `dsh` tool to `crates.io`.
-In this explanation it is assumed that all your local code is committed, pushed and merged to `github`.
+In this explanation it is assumed that all your local code is committed, pushed and merged to `GitHub`.

-Before publishing, it is a good idea to create a tag in your repository for the published version.
+Before publishing, you must create a tag in your repository for the published version.
 Use the version number without any prefix as the tag name, e.g. `0.10.0`.
-This tag is required when creating a `GitHub` release on the next page.
+This tag is required when creating a `GitHub` release as described on the next page.

 ## Publish `dsh_api`